-The current cost of a prescription is £8.60 per item.
-However, there are exemptions for certain people in England who can access free NHS prescriptions for medication if they fit certain criteria such as:
+The cost of a prescription is £9.15 per item (March 2020).
+However, there are exemptions for certain people in England who can access free or low-cost prescriptions for medication if they fit certain criteria such as:

 - you are aged 60 or over